dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

    * Reuse original hibernate memory map, only needed for certain legacy hardware
 * **EnableSafeModeSlide**: YES
    * Allows for slide values to be used in Safemode
-* **EnableWriteUnprotector**: NO
+* **EnableWriteUnprotector**: YES
-   * Removes write protection from CR0 register during their execution, should not be used with the combination of `RebuildAppleMemoryMap` and `SyncRuntimePermissions` unless you recieve early kernel panics
+   * Removes write protection from CR0 register during their execution
 * **ForceExitBootServices**: NO
    * Ensures ExitBootServices calls succeeds even when MemoryMap has changed, don't use unless necessary
 * **ProtectMemoryRegion**: NO